bazel-contrib/toolchains_llvm/README.md

 Entry keys are either a tarball **basename** (URL derived via `base_url`) or a **full URL/path** (used verbatim, bypassing `base_url`).
 Comments are stripped before parsing, and trailing commas are tolerated.

+LLVM archives compressed as `.tar.zst`, `.tar.xz`, or `.tar.gz` are
+supported.
+When equivalent zstd and xz archives are available, automatic selection and the helper scripts prefer the much faster-to-extract zstd form.

 ### Two helper scripts